omgnetwork/omgnetwork.github.io/docs/quick-start.md

 > **Browser Compatibility**
 It is recommended to use the Chrome web browser.
 Users have reported issues with the wallet not working on the Brave browser due to a web3 conflict with Metamask.

-Now open the [browser wallet](https://omgnetwork-browser-wallet.netlify.com) in another tab and follow along with this guide as we make a deposit into the OMG Network.
+Now open the [webwallet](https://omgnetwork-browser-wallet.netlify.com) in another tab and follow along with this guide as we make a deposit into the OMG Network.

 > **Important**
 Only you can keep your tokens safe.
 Please ensure you understand how to safely store and send tokens before making any transactions, always double check that you are sending to the correct address, and never send your private keys to anyone.
 Anyone who has your private keys can, and probably will, take your money.